2021 Chignik earthquake: Tsunami

 A tsunami warning was issued by the NOAA about 5 minutes after the earthquake.
-1 hour and 45 minutes after, the warning was downgraded to an advisory and later canceled 3 hours after the earthquake.
+1 hour and 45 minutes after, the warning was downgraded to an advisory, and it was canceled 3 hours after the earthquake.
 A tsunami height of 1.4 ft was recorded in the city of Old Harbour in the Kodiak Island Borough on Kodiak Island.
-In Port San Luis (Avila Beach) on the Central Coast of California, a 1.3 ft tsunami surge was measured by the National Weather Service in a tweet.
+In Port San Luis (Avila Beach) on the Central Coast of California, a 1.3 ft tsunami surge was reported by the National Weather Service in a tweet.